PogCh4mp/DP/README.md

 How accurately can we  predict Bitcoin’s daily closing price one month  ahead using various models , and how do they compare to the actual forecast?

 Motivation:
 Bitcoin’s pronounced volatility and rapid regime shifts make it an ideal test case for evaluating forecasting techniques.
-By combining both classical statistical approaches (ARIMA, Holt–Winters, Theta) and a modern, user-friendly framework (Prophet), this project aims to:
+By combining both classical statistical approaches and a modern, user-friendly framework (Prophet), this project aims to:

 Data Sources:
 Binance (via ccxt) Daily OHLCV (“Open/High/Low/Close/Volume”) for BTC/USDT.